The Home Cook's Kitchen

 • Add the bay leaves, thyme and rosemary and half the chicken stock.

 • Add the tomatoes and stir.
-Bring to the boil, then reduce heat to simmer the sauce for 15 minutes.
+Season with salt and pepper.
+Bring to the boil, then reduce the heat to simmer the sauce for 15 minutes.

 • Meanwhile cook your papardelle according to packet instructions.